P90X, Insanity and Similar Nonsense

 Why so little?
 Because if done properly that’s all it takes.
 The most important factor in stimulating increases in muscular strength and size, as well as all the other possible benefits of exercise, is the degree of effort.
 The effort put into a workout is what determines its effectiveness, rather than the volume of work performed.
 If the level of effort is high enough, very little exercise is required, but no amount of exercise will produce much in the way of results if the effort is not high enough and if too much of any type of exercise is performed the results will be worse, not better.

 I’m often asked what I think about programs like P90X, Insanity, and similar popular training programs, and one of the first things I usually point out is the volume of exercise is way too high while the quality – both in terms of type of exercise and the manner of performance instructed – is very low.

 To save myself the time of having to answer the same questions about these programs over and over, the following is a brief summary of what is wrong with them, and what you should be doing instead.

-I’ve watched segments of some of the videos and the form on the exercises is atrocious.
+I’ve watched some of the videos and the form on the exercises is atrocious.
 Too fast, and little attention to proper form despite paying lip service to it.
 Very fast, sloppy reps.